 Bio: Mike Gleicher is Professor of Computer Sciences, and is founder of the UW Graphics Group.
 He’s interested in most things involving the creation of use of pictures: visualization, animation, stylized rendering, photography and videography, etc. Lately, Mike has been thinking about visual comparisons, communicative motion synthesis (for animated characters and robots), and a bunch of other things.
 For the 2013-2014 year he is a visiting Professor at the INRIA/University of Grenoble.
 He came to Wisconsin in 1998 after spending time at Apple, Autodesk, Carnegie Mellon, and Duke.

 Bio: Eftychios Sifakis is Assistant Professor of Computer Sciences and joined UW-Madison in 2011.
 His interests include physics-based modeling, biomechanics and scientific computing.
 Prior to UW-Madison, Eftychios obtained his PhD degree in Computer Science from Stanford University in 2007, and between 2007-2010 had been a postdoctoral researcher at the University of California Los Angeles.
 He has been a consultant with Intel Corporation, SimQuest LLC, and Walt Disney Animation Studios.

-Bio: I am a third year graduate student.
-My current research explores ways of visualizing English literature.
+Bio: A lab member since the summer of 2012, my current research explores ways of visualizing English literature.
 My research interests include visualization, human-computer interaction, machine learning, and procedural rhetoric.

-Bio: I am a third year graduate student specializing in physical simulation under Eftychios Sifakis.
+Bio: A lab member since fall 2010, I am specializing in physical simulation under Eftychios Sifakis.
 My general research interests include real-time performance for simulation along with virtual reality.
 I enjoy thought experiments, long winded arguments, and good science fiction.

-Bio: I am a second-year graduate student currently working on a project to study and develop effective cross-modal gaze mechanisms for embodied agents.
+Bio: A graduate student since 2011, I am currently working on a project to study and develop effective cross-modal gaze mechanisms for embodied agents.
 My research interests revolve around development of expressive animation techniques for virtual humans, particularly animation of communicative behaviors such as gestures, facial animation, and gaze.

-Bio: I am a second-year graduate student currently working on protein function analysis.
+Bio: I joined the lab in fall 2011.
 My interests lie in bringing better graphical tools to (bio)chemists.